nineteendo/jsonyx/docs/source/jsonyx-patch-spec.rst

 set
 ^^^

-Replace an item of an object, array or replace the root.
+Replace an item of an array, property of an object or the root.

 Fields:
     - **op** (string) - the operation to perform.
 Must be ``"set"``.